BloomTech-Labs/MyDish-DS/README.md

   ![Robins Getter Feature](Dishify/multilabel_object_detection/imgs/dish/feature2_copy.gif)

-  The ingredients and instruction will be added automatically with the push of a button.
+  The ingredients and instruction will be added automatically with the press of a button.

   ![Robins Getter Feature2](Dishify/multilabel_object_detection/imgs/dish/feature2_getter.gif)